Section II: Faculty Rights and Responsibilities

 1. UNM-Valencia Campus strictly follows UNM’s Equal Opportunity and Affirmative Action rules and regulations.
 UNM-Valencia is firmly committed to the policy of providing equal employment opportunity to all of its employees and applicants for employment regardless of race, color, creed, national origin, sex, age, or handicap.
 Additional information may be obtained through the UNM-Valencia Human Resources and /or the Office of Human Resources Department on the Main Campus.

 2. An orientation session for new faculty is coordinated by the Dean of Instruction at the start of each academic year.
-Many important topics are covered at this session, includingintroduction of UNM-Valencia chairpersons, Faculty Assembly officers and administrators,
+Many important topics are covered at this session, including:

-- review of the UNM-Valencia mission and strategic plan, and
+- review of UNM-Valencia mission and strategic plan

 1. Full-time instructors who are not on tenure track status are rehired from year to year based on documented performance, institutional need in their fields, sufficient funding, and other important considerations.
 Written notice that a faculty member serving as a full-time lecturer is not to be continued in service will be given according to the following minimum periods of notice: